 Based on Robert Pinsky's poem "Poem with Lines in Any Order"

 Plays by Joshua Barrett, Norman Bert, Sharai Bohannon, Liz Castillo, Mark Charney, Arlene Hutton, David Kranes, Orada Lelanuja, Jared Strange, Jaston Williams, and Karen Wurl

 Directed by Richard Corley

-Curtain times for Mainstage 2014-2015 plays are 8 PM Thursdays through Saturdays and 2 PM on Sundays.
-There is no Sunday matinee of DanceTech: The Funnies.
-Tickets are $18 for individuals; $5 for students with a valid ID.
+Curtain times for Mainstage 2015-2016 plays are 8 PM Thursdays through Saturdays and 2 PM on Sundays.
+There is no Sunday matinee of DanceTech: Tickets are $18 for individuals; $5 for students with a valid ID.
 Free student rush tickets are available on a limited basis to Texas Tech students.
-All performances are in the Maedgen Mainstage Theatre (east entrance), located on 18th Street between Boston and Flint Avenues.
-Call (806) 742-3603 for tickets and information.
+Performances for You Can't Take It with You, Arcadia, DanceTech, and Cabaret are in the Maedgen Mainstage Theatre (east entrance), located on 2812 18th Street between Boston and Flint Avenues.
+Performances for the Pinsky Project will be held at the Firehouse Theatre in the Louise Underwood Center for the Arts, located at 511 Avenue K. Call (806) 742-3603 for tickets and information.

 (All productions are pending availability and may be changed if rights are not available or for other reasons.)